jennydu/Quire/README.md

 # Quire

-Quire is an social polling application where users can post polls to get help on decisions and questions, and help answer other users' polls.
-Currently supported for Android.
+Quire runs on crowdsourced decision-making for any tough choice you come across in your day-to-day life.
+It's a social polling application where users can post polls to get help on decisions and questions, and help answer other users' polls.
+Available on the Google Play Store.

 ## Demo